Create a player character

 Spritesheets combine multiple images of a sprite into one big image and are a very efficient way of using images in a game engine.

-node to the ESCPlayer
+Then add a new AnimatedSprite2D node to the ESCPlayer node.

-Add new animations with the appropriate animation frames using the images from the spritesheet:
+Next, add new animations with the appropriate animation frames using the images from the spritesheet:

 Hint